-The Audit Committee of the Board of Regents and Dr. Thom Reilly, Chancellor Nevada System of Higher Education 2601 Enterprise Road Reno, NV 89512 Grant Thornton LLP 100 W Liberty Street, Suite 770 Reno, NV 89501-1965 T 775-786-1520 F 775-786-7091 www.GrantThornton.com
+The Audit Committee of the Board of Regents and Dr. Thom Reilly, Chancellor Nevada System of Higher Education 2601 Enterprise Road Reno, NV 89512 Grant Thornton LLP 100 W Liberty Street, Suite 770-Reno, NV 89501-1965 T 775.786.1520 F 775-786-7091 www.GrantThornton.com

-Dear Audit Committee and Mr. Reilly:
+Dear Audit Committee and Dr. Reilly:

 Thank you for discussing with us the requirements of our forthcoming engagement.
-This letter (the "Engagement Letter"), the NSHE Special Terms and Conditions attached as Exhibit A and the Fee Estimate Proposal attached as Exhibit B, documents our mutual understanding of the arrangements for the services described herein.
+This letter (the "Engagement Letter"), the NSIIE Special Terms and Conditions attached as Exhibit A and the Fee Estimate Proposal attached as Exhibit B, documents our mutual understanding of the arrangements between the Nevada System of Higher Education (the "System") and Grant Thornton LLP ("Grant Thornton") for the services described herein.
 The parties expect the service relationship to extend to January 31, 2021, pursuant to the terms of this Engagement Letter and may be continued for additional periods upon mutual agreement of the parties.